Generalized Quasikernels in Digraphs: Proof of : Bipartite Digraphs

 We aim to show that $Q$ is a $q$-kernel.
 First, we claim that if $w\in V(D)$ is of type $j<\ell$, then there exists some $0\le t\le (\ell-a)/m-1$ such that $1+mt\le j\le a-1+m(t+1)$.
 Indeed, if $j\le \ell-a$ then one can take $t= \lfloor (j-1)/m \rfloor\le (\ell-a)/m-1$, and as in the proof of \Cref{cl:smallD} this satisfies If instead $\ell-a<j<\ell$ then we take $t=(\ell-a)/m-1$, in which case Using this together with \eqref{eq:chunkDistance} and \Cref{cl:typeA} gives

 where this last inequality used $j\le a-1+m(t+1)$.
 Similarly if $w$ has type $\ell$ then we have

 We conclude that $Q$ is a small $q$-kernel for $D$, a contradiction.
-We conclude that no counterexample $D$ exists, proving the result. \end{proof} With \Cref{prop:unicyclic} in hand we can now prove \Cref{thm:bipartite} in the special case when $q$ is odd and $\ell=(q+3)/2$.
+We conclude that no counterexample $D$ exists, proving the result. \end{proof} With \Cref{prop:unicyclic} in hand we can prove \Cref{thm:bipartite} in the special case when $q$ is odd and $\ell=(q+3)/2$.

-\begin{thm} Let $D$ be a source-free bipartite digraph with bipartition $U\cup V$.
-If $q\ge 3$ is odd and every directed cycle of $D$ has length at least $(q+3)/2$, then $D$ contains a $q$-kernel $Q$ of size at most $\frac{2}{q+3}|V(D)|$ with $Q\sub U$. \end{thm} \begin{proof} Let $D,q$ be as in the hypothesis of the theorem.
-Form a subdigraph $D'\sub D$ by iteratively deleting arcs from $D$ until every vertex has in-degree exactly 1 (which can be done since $D$ is source-free).
+\begin{thm} Let $D$ be a source-free digraph with kernel $K$.
+If $q\ge 3$ is odd and every directed cycle of $D$ of even length has length at least $(q+3)/2$, then $D$ contains a $q$-kernel $Q$ of size at most $\frac{2}{q+3}|V(D)|$ with $Q\sub K$. \end{thm} \begin{proof} Let $D,q$ be as in the hypothesis of the theorem.
+Observe that if we can find some $Q\sub K$ which is a $q$-kernel for some spanning subgraph $D'\sub D$, then $Q$ will still be a $q$-kernel of $D$ since $K$ is independent in $D$ (and so will $Q$).
+With this in mind, we first define $\tilde{D}'\sub D$ by deleting every arc which does not use a vertex of $K$, noting that this digraph continues to be source-free since $K$ is a kernel (which means every vertex outside of $K$ still has an in-neighbor from $K$, and every vertex inside $K$ still has its previous incoming arcs).
+We then define a subdigraph $D'\sub \tilde{D}'$ by iteratively deleting arcs from $\tilde{D}'$ until every vertex has in-degree exactly 1 (and this can be done since $\tilde{D}'$ is source-free).